 As a result, you won’t be allowed to ride all-terrain without valid registration, plates, or authorization.
 In fact, you must adhere to state laws and rules that you must meet and comprehend.
 As a result, you will be free of any problems.

-Riding sites need an annual fee or sticker: In many states of the USA, run Of-Highway Vehicle riding sites need an annual pass or a daily admission charge.
+Riding sites need an annual fee or sticker: In many states of the USA, run run-of-highway vehicle riding sites need an annual pass or a daily admission charge.
 Moreover, you would also get a ticket even if you have an appropriate license for travel on public highways.

 So that, riders can enjoy or use their trails and meet the criteria of membership in the sanctioning body.
-This criterion requires by the American Motorcyclist Association (AMA).
-Here are some indispensable pre-requisite.
+This criterion is required by the American Motorcyclist Association (AMA).
+Here are some indispensable prerequisites.

 1. Brake Lights and Tail